2005–06 Ivy League men's basketball season

 The 2005–06 Ivy League men's basketball season was the Ivy League's 52nd season of basketball.
-The team with the best record (Penn Quakers) progressed to play in the 2006 NCAA Division I men's basketball tournament.
-Ibrahim Jaaber, who played point guard for the Penn Quakers, won the Ivy League Men's Basketball Player of the Year.
+The Penn Quakers had the best record, and progressed to the 2006 NCAA Division I men's basketball tournament, where they lost in the first round.
+Ibrahim Jaaber, who played point guard for Penn, won the Ivy League Men's Basketball Player of the Year.
 He averaged 18.2 points, 3.4 rebounds, 3.3 steals, and 2.2 assists.